ThinkInvis/RoR2-Yeet/ModMeta/README.md

 Has a config option to drop Command droplets instead of items while the Artifact of Command is active.

+Has a serverside convar that disables dropping items at all for all clients.

 ## Issues/TODO

 - Could do with some sort of UI indicator that items can be clicked.